 You can also make an application for housing directly to a housing association.

-They operate their own waiting lists and applying directly to them won’t affect your application for council housing application in any way.
+Some housing associations manage their own waiting lists and applying directly to them won’t affect your application for council housing application in any way.

 Another way to increase your chances of moving to a more suitable home is to apply for a mutual exchange.
 If you have a secure tenancy with us, you have the right to apply to swap houses with another tenant of any council or housing association.